Mindfulness of Current Thoughts

 It’s impossible not to think thoughts.
 That’s just how our brains work.

-The problem is when those thoughts start to invade and take over and we start ruminating.
+The problem is when those thoughts invade and take over, we start ruminating.
 That’s destructive.

 In this article, you’ll learn about a DBT skill called mindfulness of current thoughts.
-It’s part of distress tolerance skills and is super valuable for helping you stay on top of that rumination that we all love to return to.
+It’s part of distress tolerance skills and is valuable for helping you stay on top of that rumination we all love returning to.

 By the end of the post, you’ll understand how this skill works, how you can use it, and how to practice it so you’re always in control.